angler-robotics/angler-dev-workspace/docker/DockerSetup.md

 ### Docker Engine

-Follow the install instructions here: `https://docs.docker.com/engine/install/ubuntu/`.
+Follow the install instructions [here](https://docs.docker.com/engine/install/ubuntu/).
 You should have a docker version above 19.03 installed.

 ### NVidia

 (From `https://docs.docker.com/config/containers/resource_constraints/`).

-Follow the instructions from this page: `https://nvidia.github.io/nvidia-container-runtime/`
+Follow the instructions from [this page](https://nvidia.github.io/nvidia-container-runtime/)

 Then, run:
 - `apt-get install nvidia-container-runtime`